NasosG/Monopoly-CS-WPF/README.md

 - The game board is circle, the “go” square in the beginning or the end of a round (1st square in the down, right corner) follows the 40th square on the board.
 - A player can buy a property if the property is not owned and the player can afford to buy the property .
 If the player agrees to buy it, he/she pays the Bank the amount shown on the property space and receives the deed for that property.
 - A player can build a house when he/she owns every property of the same colour.
-- A player can build a hotel when he/she has already purchased 4 houses in that property.
 - If the player lands on or passes Go in the course of his or her turn, he or she receives $200 from the Bank.
 - A player pays taxes or another player if the square is owned by another player or it is a taxes square.
 - If the player lands on his or her own property, or on property which is owned by another player but currently mortgaged, nothing happens.